dzolv/Terra-LUNA-Collapse-Network-Analysis/readme.md

 ### Execution Workflow

-The analysis is split between standalone Python scripts (for heavy data processing) and the final Jupyter Notebook (for analysis and visualization). **The scripts in the `codes/` directory must be run first to generate the necessary data files for the notebook.**
+The analysis is split between standalone Python scripts (for heavy data processing) and the final Jupyter Notebook (for analysis and visualization). **The scripts in the `codes/` directory that mentioned below must be run first to generate the necessary data files for the notebook.**

 Please run the scripts from the project's root directory in the following order: